spantaleev/sijax/README.md

 Browsers that do have native JSON support, won't need to load this additional resource.

 ## This looks very similar to Xajax.
-Which one should i use? ##
+Which one should I use? ##

 Yes, indeed.
-This library was hugely influenced by [Xajax](http://xajaxproject.org), which is also actively developed and really nice.
+This library was hugely influenced by [Xajax](http://xajax-project.org), which is also actively developed and really nice.

 Xajax provides certain features that you may need that we don't provide.
 See **known limitations** to see what they are.